NEIGHBORHOOD TEAMS LEADERSHIP

 The neighborhood we serve is roughly bounded by Moorpark Avenue, Winchester Boulevard, Hamilton Avenue, and Highway 17.
-This neighborhood is shared by both the cities of Campbell and San Jose.
+This neighborhood is shared by both Campbell and San Jose.

 Pruneyard - Dry Creek

 Pruneyard - Dry Creek - Union Ave CERT

 The Pruneyard Dry Creek CERT was formed in 2012 under the leadership of Steven Teeter.
 Steven helped build the neighborhood CERT from an original 13 members to a current number of 31.
 The original neighborhood was bounded by Dry Creek Road and the Campbell City boundary on the south, Leigh Ave on the east, Hamilton Ave on the north, and Bascom Ave on the west.

 At least once a year, some of our members will walk a section of the neighborhood with flyers encouraging neighbors to join or at least to learn something about their neighborhood CERT.
 We hold 15-minute duration radio calls every Monday evening where we practice checking-in, practice a hypothetical inject, and practice checking-out; we also hold two team exercises a year including one night exercise.
 We participate in the annual National Night Out where we promote the CERT program.